 The LIBER Strategy was drawn up by a small Strategy Task Force from the Executive Board, and was fully discussed and approved by the LIBER Executive Board.
-LIBER Participants (i.e. LIBER libraries) discussed the draft Strategy Framework at a World Café session during the LIBER Annual Conference in Helsinki in 2016.
-Those who were not able to be in Helsinki were able to comment online.
+Our network discussed the draft Strategy Framework at sessions during our Annual Conferences in Helsinki in 2016 and Patras in 2017.
+Additional comments were gathered online.
 The Strategy was developed in consultation with a number of key stakeholders, and the process was supported by a consultant.